cregox/cregox.github.io/reward/index.md

 ---
 permalink: /reward/
+title: reward
+redirect_from:
+  - /rewards/
 layout: page
-title: reward
 published: true
 ---

-So you've found one of my lost goodies, huh?
+so you've found one of my lost goodies, huh?

+i wasn't even expecting it, or else i'd have a picture of it here, or at least mention it. :)

-Then, please, [contact me](/contact) to arrange your reward!
+anyway, please, [contact me](/contact) to arrange your reward!

+pretty sure we can get into a common agreement.